24th International Conference on Sustainable Development 2026

 This set of five papers lends itself to being presented in a workshop format in which participants would end up evaluating the

-more closely with it.
-If there were representatives of professional associations present, then they could do the same with their
+them more closely with it.
+If there were representatives of professional associations present, then they could do the same

-for college and university faculty and administrators, practitioners, and others from throughout North America and beyond to
+forum for college and university faculty and administrators, practitioners, and others from throughout North America and

-pursue their commitment to providing students in institutions of higher education with the knowledge and skills needed by
+beyond to pursue their commitment to providing students in institutions of higher education with the knowledge and skills

-practitioners and citizens alike to meet the existential sustainability challenges that plague the modern world.
-The result has
+needed by practitioners and citizens alike to meet the existential sustainability challenges that plague the modern world.
+The

-been the SHES approach to sustainability education and practice, a living set of recommendations about the pedagogy and
+result has been the SHES approach to sustainability education and practice, a living set of recommendations about the

-administration of interdisciplinary and higher-order, sustainability-focused programs in higher education and their implications
+pedagogy and administration of interdisciplinary and higher-order, sustainability-focused programs in higher education and

 The Roundtable's edited book, Education for Sustainable Human and Environmental Systems: From Theory to Practice